 – Bert Street, a tireless transcriber of many types of genealogical record

-– Lady Beryl Smedley, a New Zealander of Yeo descent who left a fascinating narrative history of her family
+– Lady Beryl Smedley, a New Zealander of Yeo descent who compiled a fascinating narrative history of her family

 – Eileen Hughes, who was able to give us a great deal of insight into the last members of the main landed Yeo line